1FarZ1/Lawyer-Appointement-System/README.md

 - You're now ready to start developing and testing your FastAPI application!

-Make sure to customize environment variables and configurations based on your specific setup and r
+Make sure to customize environment variables and configurations based on your specific setup

 ## Links

+- No Links For Now

 ### Written by Fares Bekkouche